If you’re starting a business, you’ll need to decide on which is the best state for incorporating a business…

 Factors to Consider When Choosing the Best State to Incorporate Business

 When thinking about incorporating a business, choosing to incorporate in a particular state simply because of your physical location is typically enough.

-Typically, you want to incorporate online business in the state where you’ll be conducting your business.
+Typically, you want to incorporate an online business in the state where you’ll be conducting your business.

-It does not matter that you’re operating an online business.
+It does not matter that you’re operating an online business LLC.
 So for example, if you’re currently in California and operating a Shopify store, you want to incorporate your LLC or Corporation in California.

 The term in “doing business” is defined in California as “entering into repeated and successive transactions of its business in this state, other than interstate or foreign commerce.”

 However, if you are a non-U.S. resident, you have many options on which state to incorporate.

 Each State offers various incentives and penalties for incorporating a business, providing tax breaks or imposing hefty charges.
 Therefore, several factors must be considered before choosing the best state to incorporate business online:

 - Tax filing fees – these are the costs associated with filing the various corporate tax forms with the IRS.